KhartesViewer/khartes/README.md

 used to compute the size of the scale bars that are drawn in the data windows, and to compute the surface area of the fragments.

-### Advanced Topic: Tracking cursors
+### Advanced Topic: Tracking cursors (Experimental)

-The "Tracking cursors" feature is experimental; there are some circumstances where it might be useful.
+There are some circumstances where "tracking cursors" might be useful.
 It is currently turned off by default.

 Here is the idea behind this feature.